oas004/oas004/README.md

 ### Hi there 👋,

 I'm Odin and I work as an Android developer.
-I currently work for [DNB][4] and live in Oslo, Norway! 🇳🇴
+I currently work for [DNB][4] and live in Bergen, Norway! 🇳🇴

 You can find me on Twitter [![Twitter][1.2]][1], [LinkedIn][2], or on my [Google Developer Profile][5]